-Students may repeat TMCC courses taken in residence in which they have a grade of D or F. Repeated courses must be taken in residence and can only repeat TMCC courses.
-If a student receives a failing grade in a course, the course should be repeated the next time the course if offered.
-(Note: Courses that were taken in the quarter system cannot be repeated in the semester system.)
-A course, once recorded cannot be removed from the record.
-When a course is repeated only the last grade earned and credit earned will be used in computing the cumulative grade point average.
+Students have the option to repeat a TMCC course taken in residence in which the student received a D or F letter grade.
+The cost for the course being repeated will only be covered once under financial aid and the student will be required to pay on their own if repeated three or more times.
+Any course once recorded on the student transcript cannot be removed from the transcript.
 A repeated course will be indicated on the transcript with asterisk"\" or "R" next to it.
+When a course is repeated, only the last grade earned and credit earned will be used in computing the cumulative grade point average.
+Repeated courses must be taken in residence and students can only repeat TMCC courses.
+Courses that were taken in the quarter system cannot be repeated in the semester system.
 Students will not be allowed to repeat courses that they have received a grade of "B" or better.
-A student may be allowed to repeat a course that received a "C", but only by written approval of the registrar.
-Courses where the student received a "C" or better will not be covered under federal financial aid for that term.
+A student may be allowed to repeat a course that received a "C", but will not be covered under federal financial.